Professor of Mechanical Engineering6107 Etcheverry Hall

 Chris Dames received his Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology in 2006.
 His B.S. and M.S. are from UC Berkeley (1998, 2001).
 He was a faculty member at UC Riverside from 2006-2011 before joining UC Berkeley in 2011, and he has also worked as a research engineer for Solo Energy Corp.
 (1998-1999).
 His research interests emphasize fundamental studies of heat transfer and energy conversion at the nanoscale, using both theoretical and experimental methods.
 Some topics of current interest include graphene, nanocrystalline materials, mean free path distributions, thermoelectrics, biological systems, and highly anisotropic and nonlinear transport including thermal rectification.
 His research has been recognized with a DARPA Young Faculty Award (2009) and NSF CAREER award (2011).

 Heat transfer and energy conversion at the micro and nano scale.
 Theoretical and experimental methods.
 Nanostructured thermoelectric materials.
 Thermal rectification.
 Graphene.
 Nonlinear, anisotropic, and asymmetric heat transfer.

-For more information on Professor Dames' research, please visit the Nano/Energy Lab website.
+For a list of Professor Dames’ publications, please visit the Nano/Energy Lab website.